carljduff/pseudocode/pseudocode.md

 Materials Needed:
 User, Cereal, Milk, Bowl, Spoon.

-1. User needs to choose choice of cereal and choice of milk.
+1. User needs to choose choice of cereal, choice of milk, and size of Bowl:
 * Choice of Cereal: trix, cherrios, appleJacks
 * Choice of Milk: skim, onePercent, twoPercent
+* Size of Bowl: smallBowl, largeBowl

 2. Gather materials:
 * Getting the Milk will require opening the fridge.